MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/autoexpanding-archiving.md

 - **Messaging records management (MRM):** If you use MRM deletion policies in Exchange Online to permanently delete expired mailbox items, expired items located in the auto-expanded archive will also be deleted.

-- **Import service:** You can use the Office 365 Import service to import PST files to a user's auto-expanded archive.
+- **Import service:** You cannot use the Office 365 Import service to import PST files to a user's auto-expanded archive.
 You can import up to 100 GB of data from PST files to the user's archive mailbox.

 ## Next steps